 HIV is a virus that attacks the immune system.
 It specifically targets a subset of white blood cells known as T cells.
 Over time, the damage to the immune system makes it increasingly difficult for the body to fight off infections and other diseases.
-According to the World Health Organization, 37 million people are living with HIV.
-About 16 million people received treatment for HIV in 2015.
+According to the World Health Organization,

 If it’s left untreated, HIV can progress to AIDS, also known as stage 3 HIV.
 Many people with HIV won’t go on to develop stage 3 HIV.
 In people who have stage 3 HIV, the immune system is highly compromised.
 This makes it easier for opportunistic infections and cancers to take over and lead to deteriorating health.
 People who have stage 3 HIV and don’t receive treatment for it typically survive three years.

 Although a dry cough is a common symptom of HIV, it isn’t reason enough for concern.
 The occasional dry cough can occur for a variety of reasons.
 For example, a cough can occur due to sinusitis, acid reflux, or even a reaction to cold air.

 You should see your doctor if your cough persists.
 They can determine if there are any underlying causes.
 Your doctor will conduct a comprehensive exam, which may include a chest X-ray to identify the cause.
 If you have risk factors for HIV, your doctor may suggest an HIV test.